Quy Nhơn: Geography

+Quy Nhơn is a coastal ward located in the eastern part of Gia Lai province.
+Located 170km southeast of Pleiku ward.
+It borders with Quy Nhơn Đông ward to the north and east; Quy Nhơn Bắc to the west, Quy Nhơn Nam to the southwest and South China Sea to the south.

-Quy Nhon has a varied topography, being extremely diversified with mountains and forests, hills, fields, salt marshes, plains, lagoons, lakes, rivers, shorelines, peninsulas and islands.
+Quy Nhơn has a varied topography, being extremely diversified with mountains and forests, hills, fields, salt marshes, plains, lagoons, lakes, rivers, shorelines, peninsulas and islands.
 Its coastline is 42 km long with sandy beaches, abundant seafood resources and other natural products of economic value.
-Hà Thanh River flows through city.
+Hà Thanh River flows through ward.

-The city has sixteen wards: Trần Hưng Đạo, Lê Lợi, Lê Hồng Phong, Trần Phú, Lý Thường Kiệt, Nguyễn Văn Cừ, Đống Đa, Thị Nại, Hải Cảng, Ngô Mây, Ghềnh Ráng, Quang Trung, Nhơn Bình, Nhơn Phú, Bùi Thị Xuân and Trần Quang Diệu.
-It has five villages: Nhơn Lý, Nhơn Hội, Nhơn Châu, Nhơn Hải and Phước Mỹ (which was spun off from Tuy Phước district and merged into Quy Nhon city in 2006) with a total area of 284.28 sqkm and a population of about 284,000 people.

 Climate

-Quy Nhon has a tropical monsoon climate (Am), very close to being classified as a tropical savanna climate (Köppen As), with year round very warm to hot temperatures and distinct wet and dry seasons.
-The city is occasionally hit by the tail-end of typhoons hitting further up the coast.
+Quy Nhơn has a tropical monsoon climate (Am), very close to being classified as a tropical savanna climate (Köppen As), with year round very warm to hot temperatures and distinct wet and dry seasons.
+Quy Nhơn is occasionally hit by the tail-end of typhoons hitting further up the coast.